mrw436/HackDuke17-Website/README.md

 ## What's next

-We would love to expand to more school districts and work with teachers to come up with more helpful activities for parents to learn and engage with eachother and their students.
+We would love to expand to more school districts and work with teachers to come up with more helpful activities for parents to learn and engage with both their students and each other.